-All resident students, except seniors who reside in University-owned houses, are required have a ten, fourteen or nineteen meal-plan.
-Seniors who reside in University-owned houses are required to have a minimum of a commuter meal plan (five meal plan), but may also select from the ten, fourteen or nineteen meal-plan.
+All resident students are required to have a ten, fourteen or nineteen meal-plan.
 Changes in selection of meal plan must be completed in writing on the last business day before the start of classes.
 No deductions are made for students who eat fewer meals or who are absent on weekends.
 Meal plan fees do not include vacation periods or the period between semesters during which time the dining hall will be closed.
 Commuter students have the option of selecting a meal plan.
 A meal plan is not provided for graduate students.